EdMap/EdMapPro/docs/NARRATIVE_ARCHITECTURE.md

     };

     goalSetting: {
-      // Set goals for next sprint
+      // Set goals for next sprint (not included in final 1:1)
       previousGoals: Goal[];
       newGoals: Goal[];
     };